Shizaro000/linux-luminarium/paths/absolute-cwd/DESCRIPTION.md

 It shows the current path that your shell is located at.

 This challenge will require you to execute the `/challenge/run` program from a specific path (which it will tell you).
-You'll need to `cd` to that directory before rerunning the challenge program.
+You'll need to `cd`n        to that directory before rerunning the challenge program.
 Good luck!